 As dawn reveals another day, specialised pickers gather in the seemingly endless fields of violet-blue flowers to begin harvest of the world’s most precious spice – saffron.
 One by one, each of the three stigmas is pulled out of the delicate flower and dried by hand – a lengthy process that makes the spice cost almost as much as gold.
 Much like this hand-harvested exotic spice, our grape selection is equally as rigorous.
 With low yielding bush vines grown in unique vineyards, our team is careful to ensure only unblemished bunches undergo light pressing, releasing sensual floral and honey-like aromas on this serious rosé.
 Serve chilled – a masterful match for almost any dish.

 IN THE VINEYARD

 The grapes used to produce this Rose are selected from our Grenache Noir vineyard in Darling and from mountain vineyards in Piekenierskloof, both vineyard sites planted under bush vine vineyards.
 The Darling vineyards are planted in some of the country’s finest red oakleaf overlooking the cold Atlantic Ocean and the Piekenierskloof fruit is un-irrigated low yielding vineyards, planted from 1973 on Piekenierskloof Mountain.

 Both parcels were handpicked and delivery to the cellar for hand sorting and gentle press to extract the pink colour.
 The individual components were fermented in old 500 Litres French oak barrels.
 After fermentation the wine was kept in barrel under control temperature for 6 months.
-Only four 500 Litres of this wine is made.
+Only eight 500 Litres of this wine is made.

 “We specifically decided on these two unique vineyards sites to create this serious rosé wine.
 The older Piekenierskloof Grenache adds complex and minerality on this wine and the cooler Darling grapes, contributes towards more freshness and more fruit flavours of the wine.
 Saffron Rose is made in a more complex style that will pair well with most dishes.” – Charl du Plessis –